theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/manual/index.rst

  1. SimpleIdentityServer : it contains all the assets of the SimpleIdentityServer OpenId provider.
  2. Uma database : it contains all the assets of the UMA server.
- 3. Configuration database : it contains the some settings (expiration time ...) and the external authentication providers.
+ 3. Configuration database : it contains some settings (expiration time ...) and the external authentication providers.
- 4. Identity server database : it contains all the assets of contains the IdentityServer OpenId provider.
+ 4. Identity server database : it contains all the assets of the IdentityServer OpenId provider.

-The next part consists to install Elastic Search and Kibana on your machine, refer to the chapter *Install Kibana*.
+The next part consists to install Elastic Search and Kibana on your machine, refer to the chapter :doc:`Install Kibana <../mandatory/kibana>`.

 When everything is installed jump to the next section *Use the application*